zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/service.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The application protocol for this port.
+    <dd>The application protocol for this port.
 This field follows standard Kubernetes label syntax.
 Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and http://www.iana.org/assignments/service-names).
 Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.
-Field can be enabled with ServiceAppProtocol feature gate.{{% /md %}}</dd>
+Field can be enabled with ServiceAppProtocol feature gate.</dd>

     <dt class="property-optional"
             title="Optional">